 “O-okay.
 Thank you.”

-I hung up rather confused.
-Did I piss him off?
+I hung up quite confused.
+Did I piss this guy off?
 Did he mean next Monday?
 Was that another person entirely?!
 I had no idea what had happened only that my “sure thing” was now anything but.

 I walked over to the nearby gas station and picked up the Bangor Daily News.
 For the second time in three months, I was worried that I wouldn’t be able to find a job.

 The paper was of little interest to me.
 There were a lot of random positions, but for nothing, I had actually wanted.
 I, instead, went to the unemployment office so I could get proper assistance in finding a job that I could at least tolerate.
 I didn’t want to work at any more call centers (HELL NO), so that was out of the question.
 Plus, I certainly didn’t want to work at a gas station or pizza place.

 Unluckily for me, the unemployment office wasn’t much help.
 They didn’t have a lot of leads at the time and the pressure mounted for I knew I wasn’t going to be able to live off of my savings forever.

 I debated biting the bullet and applying to Paradis Shop N Save with the guys.
 Maybe I could do that for a while until I found something better.
 Screw it.

 I drove down to the grocery store and picked up an application anyway.
 Shawn was working at the time and introduced me to two new friends he had made working there.
 First, was a guy named Justin; he was just as silly as us, and that’s saying something.
 The other co-worker was Kyle; another cool guy who was my brother’s age also liked everything we did.
 The case for my employment here was mounting.
 I could imagine that working here with all of these guys could have been a blast.